UniBwTAS/continuous_clustering/README.md

 ```

 > [!TIP]
-> If you want to visualize the generated ground truth labels in ROS then remove the `--no-ros` flag and use just one
+> If you want to visualize the generated ground truth labels in an online fashion then remove the `--no-ros` flag and
-thread (default).
+> use just one thread (default).
+You can then subscribe to the corresponding topic in Rviz and visualize the point
+> labels.

-### Option 3: Generate without GUI or ROS within Minimal Docker Container
+### 2.3.
+Option: Generate without GUI or ROS within Minimal Docker Container

 ```bash
 # build docker image